-The main challenge faced by regional railways is that their operations and maintenance budget is constantly decreasing.
+The main challenge faced by regional railways is that their operations and maintenance budget are constantly decreasing.
 Consequently, new technological solutions that can support the decision-making to expend scarce resources in a smart way are needed.
-To optimize maintenance costs, many intelligent monitoring systems have recently been used for railway infrastructures, which need big data analyses over the data collected [2], [3].
+To optimize the maintenance costs, many intelligent monitoring systems have recently been used for railway infrastructures, which need big data analyses over the data collected [2], [3].
 The range of sensing technologies has expanded rapidly, and sensor devices have simultaneously become cheaper.
-For example, networking technologies, WSNs, smart phones, accelerometers installed on trains, drones and video cameras have all developed and become less expensive [4], [5].
+For example, networking technologies, WSNs, smartphones, accelerometers installed on trains, drones, and video cameras have all developed and become less expensive [4], [5].
 In this paper, extending the traditional concept of what a train does is proposed, which is transporting people or goods, to include performing monitoring tasks.
 In this way, the capabilities of trains can be fully used while providing information about the health conditions of the track.
 Therefore, axle box acceleration (ABA) measurements are used from a regular train in operation to provide information about the health conditions of rails.
 This information is useful for detecting shortwave defects and corrugation and for determining the conditions of insulated joints and crossings.

 The health conditions of rails can be estimated by tracing their degradation over time with the proper indicators [6], [7].
 Degradation analyses allow infrastructure managers to be aware of critical locations by providing information about when degradation will reach a critical level, and this information can be used to mitigate the risk of a rail break.
 Rail degradation is mainly related to rail surface defects [8], and it is a stochastic process that changes over time and space.
 In this paper, analyzing weld health conditions based on multiple ABA measurements is focused.
 The detection and assessment of rail surface defects are normally realized by analyzing frequency-based features.
-Previously, methods such as the power spectrum density [9], short-time Fourier transform [10] and wavelet transform [11] methods have been adopted for detecting defects in wheels, axle bearings and rails.
-ABA
+Previously, methods such as the power spectrum density [9], short-time Fourier transform [10], and wavelet transform [11] methods have been adopted for detecting defects in wheels, axle bearings, and rails.
+ABA signals from regional railways are particularly noisy and are affected not only by train speed and wheel conditions but also by a less accurate GPS location.
+To circumvent the usage of a fixed signal, this paper employs the Hilbert-Huang transform (HHT) based on an adaptive signal that can be associated with physical excitations [12].
+The Hilbert spectrum of ABA is employed as an indicator of the weld health conditions.